This feature is available only in the United States.

 Yes.
 In-market audiences can be associated to ad groups for desktop, tablet, and mobile devices.

-Can I use in-market audiences in my campaigns that run across the entire Bing network, including syndicated partners, or just Bing?
+Can I use in-market audiences in my campaigns that run across the entire Bing Network, including syndicated partners?

 Are exclusions allowed for in-market audiences?